bgayman/FlipBook/README.md

 ## Advanced Usage

 FlipBook will work for most view animations and interactions however many `CoreAnimation` animations and effects will not work with the simple start and stop method described above.
-However, there is an optional `animationComposition` closure of type `((CALayer) -> Void)?` that will allow you composit `CALayer` animations and effects with a FlipBook video using the `AVVideoCompositionCoreAnimationTool`.
+However, there is an optional `animationComposition` closure of type `((CALayer) -> Void)?` that will allow you to composite `CALayer` animations and effects with a FlipBook video using the `AVVideoCompositionCoreAnimationTool`.
 For example:

 ```swift
 import UIKit